 Dogs and cats can contract bacterial, fungal, or viral infections that may lead to upper respiratory signs.
 Pneumonia results in lung consolidation and a productive cough, whereas many viruses result in a dry cough.
 Unvaccinated dogs are at risk for contracting kennel cough or distemper by coming in contact with a virus and/or bacteria.
 Cats may also develop upper respiratory tract infections due to underlying viral or bacterial disease.

 Upper Respiratory Disease

 Older, large breed dogs can develop laryngeal paralysis, which is a nerve defect that causes the larynx to become partially closed.
 This results in noisy breathing and a dry cough.
 In contrast, small breed dogs are predisposed to tracheal collapse where the cartilage within their tracheas weakens and the lumen becomes smaller.
 A “honking” cough is characteristic of this disease and can often be elicited upon tracheal stimulation.

-As you can see there are many possible causes of the coughing that is occurring in your pet.
-Your veterinarian can perform diagnostics, such as bloodwork and chest radiographs (x-rays) to determine the underlying cause and formulate an appropriate treatment plan.
+Your veterinarian can perform diagnostics, such as bloodwork and chest radiographs (x-rays) to determine the underlying cause of a cough and formulate an appropriate treatment plan for your pet.